-As a foreign private issuer, under the listing requirements and rules of Nasdaq, we are not required to have independent directors on our Board, except to the extent that our audit committee is required to be consistent with independence requirements, subject to certain phase-in schedules.
+As a foreign private issuer, under the listing requirements and rules of Nasdaq, we are not required to have independent directors on our Board, except to the extent that our audit committee is required to be consistent with independence requirements.
 In determining whether a director is an independent director, our Board considers the relationships that each non-employee director has with the Board and all other facts and circumstances that our Board deems relevant in determining the director's independence, including the number of ordinary shares beneficially owned by the director and his or her affiliated entities, if any.

-We currently have four independent directors (as defined by the Middlenext Code of Corporate Governance), including June Lee, Troy Ignelzi, Corinna zur Bonsen-Thomas and Carol L. Brosgart.
+Based upon information requested from, and provided by, each director concerning such director's background, employment and affiliations, including family relationships, our Board has determined that all of our directors, except for Marc de Garidel, qualify as "independent directors" as defined under applicable rules of the Nasdaq Global Market and the independence requirements contemplated by the Exchange Act.
+Governance, five of our directors are "independent directors": June Lee, Troy Ignelzi, Corinna zur Bonsen-Thomas, Carol L. Brosgart, and Camilla Soenderby.
 The Middlenext Code sets out the five following criteria justifying the independence of directors, characterized by the absence of any significant financial, contractual or family relationship likely to affect their independence of judgment:

-- they must not be a salaried employee or corporate officer of us or our group and must not have held such a position within the last five years; - they must not be in a significant business relationship with us or our group (e.g., client, supplier, competitor, provider, creditor, banker, etc.) within the last two years; - they must not be a reference shareholder or hold a significant number of voting rights; - · they must not have close relationships or family ties with any of our corporate officer or reference shareholder; and - they must not have been our auditor within the last six years.
+- they must not be a salaried employee or corporate officer of us or our group and must not have held such a position within the last five years; - they must not be in a significant business relationship with us or our group (e.g., client, supplier, competitor, provider, creditor, banker, etc.) within the last two years; - they must not be a reference shareholder or hold a significant number of voting rights; - they must not have close relationships or family ties with any of our corporate officer or reference shareholder; and - they must not have been our auditor within the last six years.